kaims2/HackIllinois2025/README.md

 ### Getting Started

-Complete all the instructions from the assembly instructions tutorial.
+- Complete all the instructions from the assembly instructions tutorial. d
+- **Do NOT** run scripts in the **yahboom_provided_source_code**, use it only for reference.
+The physical pin numbers have changed.
+Running these scripts could damage your raspberry pi.
+- Use the code in the **src** folder to run your vehicle.
+Run the `test_<item>.py` scripts to get started.